seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 sudo mnemonas-doctor
 ```

 Rollback replaces the binaries and Web UI assets while continuing to use the existing `/etc/mnemonas/config.toml` and `/srv/mnemonas` data directory.
-If the newer release performed an irreversible data migration, follow that release note or restore from backup before starting the older version; do not point an older binary at migrated data without an explicit compatibility statement.
+If the newer release performed an irreversible data migration, follow that release note or restore from backup before starting the older version.
+Do not point an older binary at migrated data without an explicit compatibility statement.

 ## Uninstall